Tropical Storm Isaias spawns deadly tornadoes, causes 'life-threatening' flooding along East Coast

 Nevertheless, some veterans of earlier storms were under the impression that their areas would be spared.

-Royce Potter, a fifth-generation seafood purveyor and owner of Potter’s Seafood in Southport, said he rode out the storm on a boat docked near his business, which was damaged by the wind and water.
+Royce Potter, a fifth-generation seafood purveyor and owner of Potter’s Seafood in Southport, told the Associated Press he rode out the storm on a boat docked near his business, which was damaged by the wind and water.

 CLICK HERE FOR THE FOX NEWS APP